 As we have said, God’s sovereignty commonly conceived may consist only in affirming that God knows what will happen before it does.
-This is the Arminian understanding of foreknowledge when it comes to God’s election being based on it.
+This is the Arminian understanding of foreknowledge when it comes to God’s election.
 Foreknowledge is foreseeing, and God elects based on that kind of knowledge.

 It is often expressed this way – In eternity past, having decided that he would offer salvation to fallen humanity, God looked down through the corridors of time to see which individuals would respond positively to the gospel message.
 He “foresees” Joe and Mary and Steve and Chloe and countless others freely placing their trust in Jesus.
 Based on that “foreknowledge,” he then elects them unto salvation and predestines them to conformity with Jesus (Rom.
 8:29) and to adoption (Eph.
 1:5).
 This is “elect according to the foreknowledge of God” according to the Arminian understanding.